muhdazem/weather-app/README.md

 ## What have i learned

-I have learned how to combine both css and javascript.
-Moreover, i have learned new methods of calling and showing data or results.
+- How to combine both css and javascript.
+- New methods of calling and showing data or results.

 ## What's next?